Coastal Environment Door Hardware: Material & Maintenance for Salt Air & Marine Spray

 The ocean is a chloride factory.
 Wind carries salt spray inland as aerosol particles that deposit on every exposed surface.
 Within 500 meters of the shoreline, airborne chloride concentrations can be 10–100× higher than inland locations.
 Even properties a mile from the coast see elevated chloride levels — enough to attack hardware that would be fine in a landlocked city.

-Chloride ions are uniquely destructive to stainless steel because they penetrate the passive chromium-oxide layer that gives the material its corrosion resistance.
+Chloride ions penetrate the passive chromium-oxide layer that gives stainless steel its corrosion resistance (per ASTM B117 salt spray testing methodology).
 Once breached, the steel cannot re-passivate at the breach point, and pitting corrosion begins — small holes that grow inward, invisible until the damage is structural.
 In crevices like hinge knuckles and under screw heads, trapped salt water concentrates through evaporation, accelerating the attack through crevice corrosion.

 316 vs 304: The Molybdenum Difference